DevBench: A Realistic, Developer-Informed Benchmark for Code Generation Models: Evaluation methodology details

 \subsection{Infrastructure}

 Our benchmark generation and evaluation workloads were distributed across cloud-based model APIs and local computing resources.
 Model API calls were orchestrated from a standard laptop (11th Gen Intel i7-1165G7 @ 2.80GHz with 16GB RAM) running Python 3.10.
-For benchmark generation, using the OpenAI API (GPT-4o) to create synthetic evaluation instances required approximately 2-5 hours of wall-clock time for all languages, depending on API latency and excluding human review time.
+For benchmark generation, using three generator APIs (OpenAI GPT-4o, Anthropic Claude~3.5 Sonnet, and DeepSeek-V3) to create synthetic evaluation instances required approximately 6--12 hours of total wall-clock time across all generators and languages, depending on API latency and excluding human review time.
 Each individual model evaluation on the complete benchmark required approximately 1.5-3 hours of wall-clock time, also dependent on the API latency.
 The execution component of our evaluation pipeline, which verifies functional correctness, was executed on the same laptop and required approximately 15 minutes per model (details in Appendix~\ref{subsec:functional_correctness}).